 These awards will be advertised by the College in Trinity Term with the exception of the Godfrey Leinhardt awards for which applicants should apply to the Institute of Social Anthropology by February.

 The Steward’s Award is a travel bursary offered annually to a member of Wolfson College studying for a graduate degree in Environmental Science or Earth Sciences.
 The award of £750 is intended to enable the recipient to travel overseas for academic purposes related to their course (e.g. fieldwork, attending a conference, or collaborating with another institution etc.).
 If required, the successful candidate may also apply for a College Conference or Fieldwork Grant to supplement the award.
 Applications for 2017 have now closed.

 Godfrey Leinhardt Travel Award

 The College offers up to four grants annually each valued up to £1,000 (also open to non-Wolfson students) to support fieldwork in Sub-Saharan Africa, excluding South Africa.
 Applications should be made to the Institute of Social Anthropology by February.

 Tim & Kathy Clayden Travel Award

 The Tim & Kathy Clayden award for Ancient Near Eastern Studies is open to all postgraduate students studying the Ancient Near East and enrolled for the degree of MSt, MPhil or DPhil in the University of Oxford.
 For the purposes of the award, the Ancient Near East is defined as ancient Mesopotania (excluding Syria, south-eastern Turkey, south-western Iran and the Gulf countries) before the Parthian Period.
 The award is for £600.
-Applications will open in Trinity Term and details will be circulated to students at this time.
+Details will be circulated at the relevant time.

 - Language Courses